Entropy-Based Formulation of Thermodynamics in Arbitrary Quantum Evolution

-where dot denotes time derivative, $H$ is the physical Hamiltonian of the system, and for brevity we have dropped all time dependence.
-We justify why these definitions are physically relevant and how they satisfy the expected thermodynamic properties.
-Technically, our formulation hinges on a recently proposed \textit{trajectory-based shortcut to adiabaticity} (TB-STA) framework for open-system dynamics, which identifies a particular dynamical equation of motion that generates the given time-dependent density matrix or trajectory \cite{Alipour:STA}.
-This technique, based on the general Lindblad-like equation described later, has no limitations on the system-bath coupling.
-Since the TB-STA equation describes a given trajectory, its coherent and dissipative parts are directly related to the coherences and dissipation in the course of evolution, which contrast with the conventional Markovian master equation.
-Our main result shows that, among all possible dynamical equations describing a given trajectory, TB-STA allows for an unambiguous definition of heat and work for any system.
-We prove that energy exchange assigned to the dissipative part of the equation is accompanied by entropy change, hence it is \textit{heat}.
-The coherent part, that does not involve entropy change, corresponds to \textit{dissipative work}, which properly accounts for the work done on the system through its interaction with the bath.
+\textit{Dynamical analysis of the heat and work definitions}.---We use a recently proposed \textit{trajectory-based shortcut to adiabaticity} (TB-STA) framework for open-system dynamics, which identifies a particular dynamical equation of motion that generates any given time-dependent density matrix or trajectory \cite{Alipour:STA}.
+This technique, based on the general Lindblad-like equation described later, is not limited by the system-environment coupling strength or initial correlation.
+Since the TB-STA equation describes a given trajectory, its coherent and dissipative parts are directly related to the coherences and dissipation in the course of the evolution, which contrast with the conventional Markovian Lindblad master equation.
+Our main result shows that, among all possible dynamical equations describing a given trajectory, TB-STA allows us to unambiguously separate the change of the internal energy into heat and work for any open system.
+We prove that energy change assigned to the (so-called) dissipative part of the equation is accompanied by entropy change, and it is therefore \textit{heat}.
+The coherent part, which does not involve entropy change, corresponds to a \textit{dissipative work}, which for its relation to nonunitarity of the dynamics entails implicit existence of some ambient environment.